|

 Radiation therapy

-Before having radiation therapy, a patient may want to ask her doctor these questions:
+A patient might want to ask her doctor these questions before beginning radiation therapy:

 - Why do I need this treatment?